Last Updated on 2 months ago by Raj Kumar

 Keep yourself aware of the latest happenings of market, keep an eye if the market goes into a correction (which it does every now and then) then it will give you a good entry point for your stock

 10. Where to invest?
-Which are the companies you should invest into?
+What are the stocks for beginners?

 When you are beginning your investment journey, stick to large-cap good stocks where the probability of losing big will be minimum.
 Find out companies which have done great in the past and have good management and have brighter future prospects.
 Stick to stocks that are part of NIFTY 50.
 Find out leaders in their respective businesses and invest in them.